jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-custom-subdomains.md

 ## Can I reuse a custom domain name?

-Each custom subdomain name is unique, so in order to reuse a custom subdomain name that you've assigned to a Cognitive Services resource, you'll need to delete the existing resource.
+Each custom subdomain name is unique, so in order to reuse a custom subdomain name that you've assigned to a Cognitive Research Technologies resource, you'll need to delete the existing resource.
 After the resource has been deleted, you can reuse the custom subdomain name.

 ## Is there a list of regional endpoints?

 Yes.
-This is a list of regional endpoints that you can use with Azure Cognitive Services resources.
+This is a list of regional endpoints that you can use with Azure Cognitive Research Technologies resources.

 > [!NOTE]
 > The Translator Text API and Bing Search APIs use global endpoints.